Published: May 20, 2020 | Updated: September 14, 2020 | Posted by: Ricky Publico | Lifestyle

 These public standards include policies banning large social gatherings, requiring face masks, encouraging public distancing, among others.
 Basically, we have to minimize physical contact with others to avoid spreading the virus to everyone.
 In order to continue living under the threat of a pandemic, we need to follow the new normal guidelines.

-The IATF defined the four types of community quarantine currently enforced nationwide until May 31, 2020.
+The IATF defined the four types of community quarantine currently enforced nationwide in the Philippines.
 Malacañang has since warned the public that there will be a stricter lockdown due to the rise of road traffic and quarantine violators.

 ECQ refers to “the implementation of temporary measures imposing stringent limitations on movement and transportation of people, strict regulation of operating industries, provision of good and essential services, and heightened presence of uniformed personnel to enforce community quarantine protocols.”
 ECQ is currently the strictest form of quarantine.